North Caucasus rebel leader Umarov dead, replaced - website

 It did not say when or how he had died, but the simultaneous release of a video address by a militant introducing himself as Umarov's replacement indicated it may have been some time ago.

-The death of the veteran Chechen rebel, if confirmed, marks a success for President Vladimir Putin in his attempts to end the violent struggle against Russian rule.

-"The departure of Doku marks the end of the older generation of rebels, who began as separatist in Chechenya," the International Crisis Group think tank's North Caucasus director Yekaterina Sokirianskaya said.

-A bearded man named as Ali Abu Mukhammad says in the video posted on You Tube that he was asked to take Umarov's place.
+A bearded man, identified as Ali Abu Mukhammad, says in the video posted on You Tube that he was asked to take Umarov's place.

 "I am declaring that I am taking on this responsibility," he says, wearing combat fatigues and sitting on a grassy slope with an automatic rifle at his side and a black-and-white Islamist flag behind him.